-Note: This post was first published on my old blog, Far Above Rubies, on December 31, 2012. ~Li
+Note: This post originally appeared on my old blog, Far Above Rubies, on July 31, 2012. ~Li

 After posting this last week, I felt conflicted.
 Well, maybe more than just conflicted.
 I think it's safe to say I felt scared.
 My number of hits for the piece were actually better than most of my stuff lately, so people were checking it out.
 But... aside from April and Don, no one made any comments.
 On the FAR Facebook page, it didn't get a single "Like".
 Sure, a number of my posts don't get feedback.
 That's why in that little "About Me" bar to the right, I "HINT, HINT, HINT" that comments are welcome.
 I felt this was different, though.
 It wasn't so much disinterest (especially with the higher amount of views) as sheer dislike.
 Had I...

 Yet... away from the heat and burning in the Northeast and Midwest, out in San Francisco, things were much cooler... things were groovy.

 From The Week:

 How did the Summer of Love begin?...